zn-jba/flask-weather-app/readme.md

 A web application that retrieves the current weather from any city all over the world.
 It stores the city, weather temperature and state at the time of the retrieval on a local SQLite database.
-It's powered by the Flask web framework with the Flask-SQLAlchemy package and the OpenWeather API.
+It's powered by the Flask web framework with the Flask-SQLAlchemy package and the OpenWeather API online service.

 ## Setup